webpack/webpack-dev-server/migration-v6.md

   const ip = Server.findIp("v4", true);
   ```

+- Support for webpack-dev-server using CLI flags has been removed.
+Please use the latest version of webpack-cli.
 - The bypass function in the proxy configuration was removed.
 Use the `pathFilter` and `router` for similar functionality.
 See the example below.

   v4: